lucasjolibois54/iweather/README.md

 How it is made:
 * iweather is a SPA API based web application, where you can search for any country or city
 * The weather webapp is based on React.js and the OpenWeather API
-* The website is based on modern & innovative design with focus in interaction design and the gestalt principles
+* The website shows whether the wheather is cloudy, sunny, rainy etc.

 This is the link to access the website, <a href="https://github.com/aeeux/plannerx-software">click here</a> to visit.